Indian Movies released in IMAX [Updated August 2026]

 Kalki 2898 AD (2024)

 Cinematographer DStojiljkovic used Arri Alexa 65 cameras to shoot Kalki 2898 AD, the same ones used for Avengers: Endgame.
-He said that the decision to use Alexa 65 was to capture lifelike images for the larger scope at its best.
+He said that the decision to use the Alexa 65 was to capture lifelike images for the larger scope at its best.

 However, the aspect ratio for Kalki remained 2.39:1 as usual.